swiftlang/swift-evolution/proposals/0382-expression-macros.md

 ## Revision History

 * Revisions based on review feedback:
-  * Make `MacroExpansionContext` a class, because the state involving diagnostics and unique names needs to be shared.
+  * Make `MacroExpansionContext` a class-bound protocol, because the state involving diagnostics and unique names needs to be shared, and the implementations could vary significantly between (e.g.) the compiler and a test harness.
+  * Remove the `moduleName` and `fileName` from the `MacroExpansionContext` for now.
   * Allow macro parameters to have default arguments, with restrictions on what can occur within a default argument.
   * Clarify that macro expansion cannot be recursive.
   * Rename `createUniqueLocalName` to `createUniqueName`; the names might not always be local in scope.